Access to Information

 Call the City of Parramatta's Right to Information Officer on 9806 5313 and you will also need a letter of consent from the owner.

 If you wish to inspect the basic internal layout of a proposed development make a submission to City of Parramatta with permission from the DA applicant to inspect the internal plans accompanying the DA application.
-Complete an Informal Access to Information Application Form and under ‘Information Required’ tick the words ‘Plans internal floor’.
+When you complete a form, under ‘Information Required’ tick the words ‘Plans internal floor’.

 What documents can I view?